 As well as recognising the importance of an academically rigorous education, the school says,

 “We are also committed to producing individuals that are fully prepared for life beyond school and who possess the skills and personal qualities to succeed in a changing and increasingly globalised world.”

 Since 2002, BIST has been offering a very traditional British education and adapted it to suit its international setting.
-Here’s a school that follows the English National Curriculum from early years through to college, and opens the door to university with its choice of IGCSEs, AS and A Levels, as well as a range of BTEC (Business and Technology Education Council) diplomas.
+Here’s a school that follows the National Curriculum for England from early years through to college, and opens the door to university with its choice of IGCSEs, AS, and A Levels, as well as a range of BTEC (Business and Technology Education Council) diplomas.
 This is enhanced with various initiatives for BIST’s international community of students – including a Student Voice programme, a unique rewards scheme, and a pioneering personalised learning programme.

 It’s a school that looks as good as good as it feels.
-As well as being located adjacent to a golf course, the school boasts some impressive facilities including a performing arts centre and modern sports facilities.
+As well as being located adjacent to a golf course, the school boasts some impressive facilities, including a performing arts centre and modern sports facilities.